Lumpectomy – The Procedure

 Sometimes, breast cancers found by mammography (or other imaging) cannot be felt (nonpalpable).

-If the tumor is nonpalpable, a wire-localization or marker-/radioactive seed-localization procedure will be done just before surgery.
+If the tumor is nonpalpable, a localization procedure, using a very thin wire, radioactive seed (radio-seed) or other marker, will be done just before surgery.
 Local anesthesia is used for the localization procedure.

-A radiologist will use a mammogram, breast ultrasound or breast MRI as a guide and insert a very thin wire or radioactive seed (radio-seed) into the breast in the area of the cancer.
+A radiologist will use a mammogram, breast ultrasound or breast MRI as a guide and insert the very thin wire, radioactive seed or other marker into the breast in the area of the cancer.

-The surgeon uses the wire or seed as a guide to find and remove the tumor during surgery.
-The wire or seed will be removed during surgery.
+The surgeon uses the marker as a guide to find and remove the tumor during surgery.
+The wire, seed or other marker will be removed during surgery.

 After the tumor is removed, it’s usually X-rayed.
 This helps the surgeon be sure all the cancer has been removed by showing whether the wire or seed are in the removed tissue.